-- Amazon S3 storage won't create it, until it's necessary to store an object deleted or updated on remote agents in its .sync/Archive (for Synchronisation), or updated files on each job run (for Distribution and Consolidation jobs).
+- Amazon S3 storage won't create it, until it's necessary to store an object deleted or updated on remote agents in its .sync/Archive (for Synchronization), or updated files on each job run (for Distribution and Consolidation jobs).

-- Azure Blob creates .sync, but Archive is created only after it's necessary to store an object deleted or updated on remote agent (for Synchronisation), or updated files on each job run (for Distribution and Consolidation jobs).
+- Azure Blob creates .sync, but Archive is created only after it's necessary to store an object deleted or updated on remote agent (for Synchronization), or updated files on each job run (for Distribution and Consolidation jobs).

 List of limitations for jobs working with data in the cloud

 - Renaming/moving files not supported.
 Renamed files will be simply re-uploaded to a cloud.

 - Zero-sized empty files and folders are not uploaded to a cloud storage.